FilipFidanoski/DEEP_z-tree/README.md

 We include codes and scripts for data processing from this method that increase the velocity of the estimation of the individual and aggregate risk- and time-preference parameters.

-In the materials, we have included z-tree files for the DEEP [Risk] and DEEP [Time].
+In the materials, we have included z-Tree files for the DEEP [Risk] and DEEP [Time].
 Note that you should accept the z-Tree License Agreement if you want to use these files (https://www.ztree.uzh.ch/en.html).
 Concretely, the software application is programmed in z-Tree version 4.1.11, but it works in the upper versions too.
 Nevertheless, it is not possible to run a treatment in older versions of z-Tree (<4.1.0).

 Important note: It is licensed under the GNU GPL v3.